51Degrees/documentation/src/features/flexibleaccessors.md

 # Detail

-The precise nature of the available accessors depend on the language being used but we have aimed to support the following use-cases:
+The precise nature of the available accessors depend on the language being used but we have aimed to support the following use cases:

 1. Accessing properties without any 'magic strings' and with IDE auto-complete support.
 2. Accessing a property that has been returned by the data source but that did not exist when the